rse-aunz/rse-aunz.github.io/_posts/2023-03-25-Ongoing-Meetup-Events.md

 tags: events
 ---

-The Research Software Engineer Association of Australia and New Zealand (RSE-AUNZ) are organising regular local and online meetups.
+The Research Software Engineer Association of Australia and New Zealand (RSE-AUNZ) are organising regular local and online meetups **every 4th Thursday of the month**.

 For new and upcoming events, please go to the [RSE-AUNZ Eventbrite page to register for upcoming events](https://www.eventbrite.co.nz/o/the-rse-association-of-australia-and-new-zealand-65201929823) and to follow to be notified of new events.